 If the Participant is resident or domiciled in Brazil, he or she will be required to submit annually a declaration of assets and rights held outside of Brazil to the Central Bank of Brazil if the aggregate value of such assets and rights is equal to or greater than US\$100,000.
-Assets and rights that must be reported include shares of Common Stock.
+Assets and rights that must be reported include shares of Common Stock and may include PRSUs.